UlysseCorbeil/Portfolio/README.md

   - Just wrap your content inside the Reveal component and pass the class  you which to use on the content.

-  - Props :
+  - Params :

     - className: class you want to give to the container.

     - key (optional): only if you're in a loop and want to have the component as a wrapper.